nguyentaijs/nguyentaijs.github.io/_posts/2024-07-16-mysql-back-to-basic-ACID.md

 > The default isolation level for InnoDB.
 It prevents any rows that are queried from being changed by other transactions, thus blocking non-repeatable reads but not phantom reads.
 It uses a moderately strict locking strategy so that all queries within a transaction see data from the same snapshot, that is, the data as it was at the time the transaction started.

 ### Serializable - The ultimate raid boss
 Anh này giải quyết hết các vấn đề của ba anh kia đẻ ra.
-Luôn đảm bảo tính tuần tự của giao dịch, ngăn chặn mọi sung đột đọc/ghi.\
+Luôn đảm bảo tính tuần tự của giao dịch, ngăn chặn mọi xung đột đọc/ghi.\
 Anh trai 3 không - không dirty read, không non-repeatable read, không phantom read.
 Tật gì anh cũng tránh xa thì anh này chắc chắn 10 điểm nhưng bị cái anh chậm.

 1. T1 start transaction